aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/99-cleanup.en.md

 ### Delete Infrastructure "Stacks" Created by CDK Projects

 To see how CDK could be leveraged for cleanup, open a Command Prompt window and cd to the root of the "CicdInfraAsCode" project.
-Here run `cdk destroy` to effectively delete the CloudFormation stack produced by the project, which in turn destroys AWS resources comprising our CI/CD pipeline.
+Here run `cdk destroy` command to effectively delete the CloudFormation stack produced by the project, which in turn destroys AWS resources comprising our CI/CD pipeline.

 As an alternative, you may run
 ```bash